hpapucha/Categories-API/README.md

 ### Step 1 (Spring Boot)

-Today, you'll just set up your app using Spring Boot CLI, as we did in the lesson earlier.
+Today, you'll just set up your app using Spring Boot, as we did in the lesson earlier.

 - Use Maven to download and build all of the dependencies.
 - Create a REST controller.